-When you need a bite-sized break from the heat outside, ice skating makes for a funny afternoon for the whole brood.
-Our sunny little isle has two top-notch spots for busting a move on the ice right now, with a third rink at Kallang Leisure Park closed for renovations until further notice (stay tuned for an update!).
-We checked out both for this handy little guide to ‘chilling out’ (sorry, tenuous pun) in Singapore.
+When you need a bite-sized break from the heat outside, ice skating makes for a fun (and sometimes funny!) afternoon for the whole brood.
+Our sunny little isle currently has two top-notch spots for busting a move on the ice right now.
+We checked out both for this handy mini-guide to ‘chilling out’ in Singapore.

 Spanning 1,800 square metres, Singapore’s first Olympic-sized rink offers more than just a casual spin on the ice.
 Whether you’re a wobbly first-timer or a seasoned skater ready for some impressive tricks, they have lessons to meet each skill level.
 If watching ice sports gives you a rush, they also regularly host tournaments for hockey, broomball, speed skating and ice curling.
 Our favourite activity here?
 Two words: DISCO SKATING.
 The rink heats up with a skate party every Friday and Saturday night, where you can glide to flashing lights and groovy tunes.

 What to bring: Pad up with warm but breathable clothing, thick calf-length socks and gloves.
 If you own ice skates and prefer them to rented ones, pack them too.
 Otherwise, you can rent everything you need from The Rink, from sturdy Italian skate boots in all sizes, to adorable penguin and seal skating aids for beginners young and old.

 Price: $12 (child) and $14 (adult) for a 2-hour session.

 Location: Level 3, JCube, 2 Jurong East Central 1

 Kallang Ice World